LiWinston/GenshinImpact/README.md

     Timeline: What is your timeline for completing the evaluation?
 When will you make changes to the game?
     Responsibilities: Who is responsible for each task?
 How will you ensure that everyone contributes equally?

-TODO (due milestone 1) - see specification for details

 **1. Objectives and Scope:**
    1. The purpose of this Evaluation is to present the game's current state to beta tests, gather feedbacks and insights from testers about graphics, gameplay mechanics, audio, storyline, controls and UI.
 In particular, we are interested to understand how players feel about environment, monster, and other elements, whether these contribute positively to game immersion, or offer insufficient engagement for players to be motivated to continue the game.
    2. furthermore, we wish to gather feedback on QOL improvement that could be implemented to enhance game feedback, sense of control, and direction to the player.
 In the current design, the game is open world without a direct line of progression that forces players to undertake a certain route, concerns arises whether players could successfully complete the game with minimal level of hints currently available.
 Or that without clear goals or directives, players would feel like a headless chicken, not knowing what to do.